AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ### Basic Sample

 Now, let's look how to apply a simple style to the chart.
-As we've already said, a style consists of several elements, here is the java structure:
+As we've already said, a style consists of several elements, here is the javascript structure:

 ```
     chart.bar(data)